-Over the years, NRAO has accumulated a lot of knowledge on the GM cryocoolers and knows that while they are reliable, they require periodic maintenance because the cold head moving parts wear out.
-The cold head is the component that needs to be serviced most often, and while replacing a cold head is a delicate operation, it should be possible to do on the antenna by a single technician to account for the limited accessibility.
+Over the years, NRAO has accumulated much knowledge on the GM cryocoolers and knows that while they are reliable, they require periodic maintenance because the cold head moving parts wear out.
+The cold head is the component that needs to be serviced most often.
+While replacing a cold head is a delicate operation, it should be possible to do on the antenna by a single technician to account for the limited accessibility.